-Everyone has their own ‘one that got away’: a video game they know they should really finish but just can’t do it.
-Whether it’s down to limited available time, a preference for playing a different genre when we do have an hour to spare, or being distracted by newer releases, we all have a title we started but which now sits gathering dust in a dark corner of our gaming library.
+Everyone has their ‘one that got away’: a video game they should finish but just can’t do it.
+Whether it’s down to limited time, a preference for a different genre or being distracted by newer releases, we all have a title we started but which now sits gathering dust.

 Earlier this week I wrote about the reason why I can’t bring myself to complete Dreamfall Chapters, despite adoring The Longest Journey series since first playing it in 2006.
 It seems like a ridiculous one now it has been put into words on the screen before me: I don’t want to finish it because that would mean the end of the story.
 But regardless of how silly that is, I’m not yet ready to push forward to the finale and watch the credits roll.